 NOT READY TO SIGN UP FOR RECRUITMENT?

 That's okay!
 We are here to answer your questions and guide you through the process, so please do not hesitate to reach out.
-Just fill out your name and email and someone from a Panhellenic sorority will contact you directly to talk with you and help answer any questions your may have.
+Just fill out your name and email and someone from the Panhellenic Council will contact you directly to talk with you and help answer any questions you may have.